LogiDroid: Individual Functional Test Generation via Business Logic Extraction and Adaptation: Evaluation

 \textbf{Implementation details.} Regarding text vectorization, \toolNameSmall{} utilizes the bge-base-en-v1.5~\cite{bge-base} model to convert requirement descriptions and functional summaries into embedding vectors.
 This model is widely applied in semantic similarity calculation tasks~\cite{li2025matching,gao2023retrieval,gao2023retrieval}.
-Regarding parameter configuration, we optimize the two hyperparameters of \toolNameSmall{} through systematic preliminary experiments.
+Regarding parameter configuration, we optimize the three hyperparameters of \toolNameSmall{} through systematic preliminary experiments.
 For the sliding window size $Step_{num}$ and the number of retrieved similar test cases $Top_{sim}$, we conduct validation experiments on a candidate set \{1, 2, 3\} based on 20\% of the test cases.
 The results indicated that \toolNameSmall{} achieves optimal performance when $Step_{num}=2$ and $Top_{sim}=3$.
+For the LLM temperature, AppAgent provides an official setting, and we therefore follow its original configuration with a temperature of 0.0.
+In contrast, AutoDroid does not specify an official temperature setting.
+Thus, for LogiDroid and AutoDroid, we tune the temperature using the candidate set \{0.0, 0.2, 0.4, 0.6, 0.8\}.
+The results show that both approaches achieve the best overall performance when the temperature is set to 0.4.
 Therefore, we adopt this configuration for the final experiments.